 Are you considering adding spiffs to your sales incentive program?
 What exactly is a spiff in the first place?
 Are you even using the word “spiff” correctly?
 What are some of the advantages and disadvantages of using spiffs to incentivize your sales force?
+Are you looking for a software solution to automate spiffs?
+In this blog post, we’ll answer all your questions.

 Definition of Spiff